13 For if we are beside ourselves, it is for God; or if we are of sound mind, it is for you.

 This verse shows how people may view Paul’s gospel team.

 13 For if we are beside ourselves,

 The word “beside” means to stand beside oneself (Mark 3:21).
 Some thought that Paul’s team may be mentally ill because they exposed themselves to physical danger in sharing the gospel.
-Their opponents thought the team was out of their minds, that were bereft of sound minds and lost their senses.
+Their opponents thought the team was out of their minds, that they were bereft of sound minds and had lost their senses.

 it is for God;